 Her gallery is known both nationally and internationally for its comprehensive collections and exhibitions of Tribal art coming from every corner of the African continent.

-She continues to teach ceramics twice a week from her Yeoville school and is still passionately involved in training and sharing her life-long pursuit of Ceramics and Hand-Made objects with students and scholars from all over the world.
+She continues to teach ceramics 4 times a week from her new ceramic space and school, situated behind her gallery on Jan Smuts avenue, Parkwood, Johannesburg.
+She is still passionately involved in training and sharing her life-long pursuit of Ceramics and Hand-Made objects with students and scholars from all over the world.

-In January 2021 Kim will open a new space behind her gallery.
-The new space will comprise of a ceramic school and studio on the ground floor and a huge studio space on the first floor.
-The second space will be designed to accommodate a series of guest teachers, artist residencies and workshop facilitators from around the world.
-It will be called “the making space”.
-There will be workshops and tuition in textiles, paper art and anything else that we think would contribute to notions of making, constructing and creating.
+In January 2022 Kim opened a new Craft Art space behind her existing gallery.
+The new space comprises of a ceramic school and studio on the ground floor and a huge light and white space on the first floor.
+This second space is designed to be many different things.
+It is a second exhibition space on the gallery premises, as well as, designed to accommodate guest teachers, artist residencies and workshop facilitators from around the world.
+It is called “the Maker’s space”.
+What are planned are workshops and tuition in textiles, paper art and anything else that we think would contribute to notions of making, constructing and creating.

 A space to create a sense of profound well being to the people who chose to come and work and learn in this enthralling multi-faceted environment.